Chiranjeev03/Weather_Application/README.md

 # Weather_Application
-A website which allows the user's to get the weather of various cities around the world Wesite is Implemented using HTML, CSS, JavaScript.
+A website which shows Weather Report.
+Wesite is Implemented using HTML, CSS, JavaScript.